redpesk-core/afb-cmake-modules/README.md

 file _config.xml.in_ that should work for simple application without interactions with others bindings.

-It is recommanded that you use the sample one which is more complete.
+It is recommended that you use the sample one which is more complete.
 You can find it at the same location under the name _config.xml.in.sample_ (stunning isn't it).
 Just copy the sample file to your _conf.d/wgt_ directory and name it _config.xml.in_, then edit it to fit your needs.